kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Using kubeadm init with a configuration file {#config-file}

 {{< caution >}}
-The config file is still considered beta and may change in future versions.
+The configuration file is still considered beta and may change in future versions.
 {{< /caution >}}

 It's possible to configure `kubeadm init` with a configuration file instead of command line flags, and some more advanced features may only be available as configuration file options.
-This file is passed using the `--config` flag and it must contain a `ClusterConfiguration` structure and optionally more structures separated by `---\n` Mixing `--config` with others flags may not be allowed in some cases.
+This file is passed using the `--config` flag and it must contain a `ClusterConfiguration` structure and optionally more structures separated by `---\n`.
+Mixing `--config` with others flags may not be allowed in some cases.

 The default configuration can be printed out using the